 Your egg donor medication protocol may vary depending upon which doctor you go to, your resting antral follicle count and other fertility tests, and how many follicles are developing mature eggs in a single cycle.
 If you’re a repeat donor and have your protocol information that worked well for you (or didn’t) from a prior cycle you can share that information with the doctor, and they may use the protocol that already worked for you.
 Others will prefer to stick to a protocol they’re comfortable with.

-It is important that you understand which drugs you will be taking up front, what trigger shot the doctor plans on using, and how many eggs they aim to retrieve.
+It is important that you understand which drugs you will be taking upfront, what trigger shot the doctor plans on using, and how many eggs they aim to retrieve.

-First stop in the medical process is any pre-screening that is initially done.
+The first stop in the medical process is any pre-screening that is initially done.

 When you sign up to become an egg donor, after being selected by recipients, you will be required to undergo a series of medical tests.
 Some clinics or egg banks may conduct these tests before you are chosen by intended parents (IPs), but most conduct the medical screening after you have been matched with recipients.
 Not all clinics do genetic testing or counseling, and there is some variation from clinic to clinic in the tests you may undergo.